openedx/openedx-aspects/docs/technical_documentation/how-tos/dbt_extensions.rst

 Step 7.
 Install and use your dbt package
 ========================================

-Once you've pushed all the changes to your custom dbt package repo, now we're ready to use it.
+Once you've pushed all the changes to your custom dbt package repo, you're ready to use it.

 Use ``tutor config save`` to update the following Tutor variables to use your custom package instead of the Aspects default.